miguelsd19/miguelsd19/README.md

 - 👋 Hi, I’m @miguelsd19
-- 👀 I’m interested in keep learning and gain more experience
+- 👀 I’m interested in contribute interesting projects
-- 🌱 I’m currently learning django
+- 🌱 I’m currently into AI
 - 📫 You can reach me on linkedin: https://www.linkedin.com/in/miguel-sanchez-ici/

 <!---